BlogNewsResourcesWebinarsGlossary

 The SaaS lifecycle stages include:

 Widespread SaaS use: The 2025 SaaS Security Risks Report reveals that the average enterprise uses over 800 SaaS applications.
 Additionally, SaaS portfolios grow 40% each year, and many of the apps are niche software with smaller user bases.
-However, most SSPMs focus on specific SaaS applications, typically those vetted through traditional procurement processes, such as Salesforce, Slack, Google Workspace, or Office365, and may only support a subset of other applications in use.
+However, most SSPMs focus on specific SaaS applications, typically those vetted through traditional procurement processes, such as Salesforce, Slack, Google Workspace, or Office365.
+They may only support a subset of other applications in use.
 This leaves the smaller or specialized tools, such as Canva, Grammarly, or ChatGPT, outside the scope of SSPM monitoring, creating gaps in visibility and control.

 Shadow SaaS discovery: SSPMs are designed to monitor sanctioned applications but struggle to effectively discover shadow SaaS—applications adopted outside of IT’s visibility.
 This leaves a significant blind spot in the discovery stage of the SaaS lifecycle.
+In some cases, SSPMs have added a discovery capability, but it’s a standalone feature that is not productized to be the foundation for an overall programmatic approach to SaaS security.

 “SSPM solutions have helped organizations map the relationship between the SaaS applications in their environment.
 However, there are still challenges when identifying shadow IT and unsanctioned apps.
 These often pose hidden risks because security teams cannot implement relevant security policies and controls that stand outside of their organization’s SaaS ecosystem.
 This highlights the growing need for a greater focus on discovering shadow IT and unsanctioned apps.” - Frost and Sullivan